DrJohnMelville/Pdf/Docs/QuickStart/Display.md

 - Symbol
 - ZapfDingbats

-IRealizedFont is a complicated interface which is responsible for actually painting characters from the font.
-Overriding IRealizedFont is not an introductory topic.
-WindowsDefaultFonts gets its fonts from GlobalFreeTypeResources.SystemFontLibrary.
-The system font library defaults to all font files found in the font directory which C# stores in Enviornment.SpecialFolders.Fonts.
-You can set a different font folder by calling GlobalFreeTypeResources.SetFontDirectory.
+Melville.PDF supplies two implementations of IDefaultFontMapper.
+- WindowsDefaultFontMapper loads fonts from the GlobalTypeResources.SystemFontLibrary.
+The default fonts are mapped to core fonts that have shipped with every version of Windows for over a decade.
+Other font names are loaded from the system font library if a font with the correct name exists, otherwise a default font is substituted.
+- The SelfContainedDefaultFonts class is in Melville.Pdf.FontLibrary keeps font rendering completely independent of the SystemFontLibrary.
+Default fonts are mapped to open source font programs contained within the Melville.Pdf.FontLibrary assembly.
+This increases the size of the program, and will not use fonts referenced but not embedded in the PDF that fortuitously happen to be found in the system font library.
+This class however provides predictable rendering regardless of fonts which may have been removed from the system font library.

 Once you have an IDefaultFontMapper just pass it in to the PdfReader constructor.
 ````c#